 In February 2013 Richard moved from ‘Mamma Mia! to join the lighting department on ‘The Book of Mormon’ back at The Prince of Wales Theatre.
 In April 2014 Richard joined the new production of “Miss Saigon” (an all time personal favourite show) at The Prince Edwards Theatre for its entire run.
 Followed by ‘Charlie and the Chocolate Factory’ at the Theatre Royal, Drury Lane.
 Richard is currently working back at the Prince Edward Theatre on the very magical production of ‘Disney’s Aladdin’

-In between all of the above Richard spends his time in his workshop down in Suffolk.
+In between all of the above Richard spends his time in his home town and his workshop down in Suffolk.
 A peaceful balance to London life.
 Richard designs and makes all props and scenic elements for all his magic productions which include highly decoractive hand painted artwork and sculptural designs which have become a trade mark of his unusual, creative and highly original work.
 As well as every single prop, all posters and web artwork is hand painted by Richard.

 Current projects are expanding the illusions, set and magical content within all working shows.
 Ambitions are simple.
 To continue to house all of the above productions in a ‘theatre of magic’ scenario.